-Tanesha Westcarr is an entrepreneur, Governor General Achievement Award recipient, author and international speaker.
-She is currently the Events Coordinator at the Pears Institute for the Study of Antisemitism, a UK Brand Ambassador for Victoria Mutual Building Society and an International Development postgraduate student at Birkbeck, University of London.
+Tanesha Westcarr is the Chairperson on the Global Jamaica Diaspora Youth Council, entrepreneur and Governor General Achievement Award recipient for Leadership in the Diaspora.
+She is currently an Events Coordinator in London, a UK Brand Ambassador for Victoria Mutual Building Society and a Fellow at Goodenough College in the Faculty of Politics and Social Sciences.
+Tanesha read a BA in Global Politics and International Relations and is undertaking an International Development MSc at Birkbeck, University of London.
 Her previous experience within the private sector includes roles as a marketing consultant, online brand manager and business developer.

 She served four years as the UK Youth Leader on the Jamaica Diaspora Advisory Board to the Minister of Foreign Affairs and Foreign Trade.
 Her contributions extended to several Global Youth Forums and recommendations within the National Diaspora Policy of Jamaica.
 She was Co-Chair of the Jamaica55 UK Youth Committee and Executive Board member of the Jamaica Education Taskforce UK.

 As a youth advocate, Tanesha launched The Jamaican Youth Forum UK at the Houses of Parliament in London, providing a platform for young people of Jamaican heritage to voice their concerns and recommendations to political representatives.
 She is recognised as a Global Young Leader and a champion of youth engagement, economic empowerment and sustainable education.
 Her earliest philanthropic activity was recognised with the receipt of the 2008 TimeBank Volunteer of the Year Award and a Local Heroes Reception at 10 Downing Street with UK Prime Minister Gordon Brown.